lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Next, we add a leaf called “Zones”.
 The code that handles the screen asking to select zones will be associated with this node.

-To tell Rosmaro that the application should start in the “Zones” node, we add a node in the “main” graph, […] connect the “start” entry point with it […] and finally we select the underlaying node of the “Zones” in “main” to be the “Zones” leaf.
+To tell Rosmaro that the application should start in the “Zones” node, we add a node in the “main” graph, […] connect the “start” entry point with it […] and finally we select the underlaying node of the “Zones” node in the “main” graph to be the “Zones” leaf.

 We can now generate the code by clicking the “GENERATE CODE” button.

-The generated code lands in the “graph.json” file.
+The output lands in the “graph.json” file.

 To make some space for the written part of the implementation, that is the code, we need to delete all the folders in the bindings/main directory.

 The main/index.js file may stay, because all it does is using the transparentHandler, what’s exactly what we need, that is a transparent node that doesn’t have its own behaviour.

 It means that when the current node of the state machine is the “Zones” node, the “main” node behaves exactly like the “Zones” node.
+It's simply transparent.

 To associate some behavior with the “Zones” node, which is a child of the “main” node, we create a “Zones” directory in the “main” directory.
-The binding, what’s a Rosmaro word for the behavior associated with a node, always lives in an index.js file.
+The binding, what is a Rosmaro word for the behavior associated with a node, always lives in an index.js file.

 The binding file exports a default function of an object that gives us the dispatch function, that is the function used to send actions to the Rosmaro model.

-The actual binding is an object that always exposes one property called “handler”.
+The actual binding is an object that always exposes one property called a “handler”.

 Under the hood, the handler is a function of action and context that returns some result, arrows to follow and an updated version of the context.

-Fortunately. thanks to the fact that the Rosmaro snabbdom starter uses the rosmaro-binding-utils package, we don’t need to do all it manually.
+Fortunately. thanks to the fact that the Rosmaro snabbdom starter uses the rosmaro-binding-utils package, we don’t need to do all that manually.

 We can make use of the makeHandler function.

 By passing it an object with a RENDER key, we specify how do we want to handle actions where the “type” property equals “RENDER”.